 Containment arrow rests fully trap an arrow on all sides.
 This ensures as straight a trajectory as possible because the arrow can't jump in any direction, presuming that the archer is able to maintain perfect form.
 If the archer moves the bow at all between the time that the arrow is released and leaves the rest, the arrow will be off target.

-The drop-away design minimizes interference but also involves a lot of moving parts and requires a lot of adjustment.
-Because drop-away rests maximize arrow speed compared to other types of rests, they're ideal for serious hunters who want to shoot bigger game over longer ranges.
+The drop-away design minimizes interference but also involves a lot of moving parts and requires a lot of micro adjustment.
+Because drop-away rests maximize arrow speed compared to other types of rests, they're ideal for serious hunters who want to shoot big game over longer ranges.
 However, they can be intimidating for beginners who don't know how to make all the appropriate adjustments.

 FAQs